centreon/centreon-documentation/versioned_docs/version-21.10/releases/centreon-commercial-extensions.md

 Release date: `not yet ready`

+#### Security fixes

+- Actuator endpoints are now disabled by default, except for health and metrics.
+- Fixed the security issue CVE-2022-42889 (Text4shell).

 #### Bug fixes

 - Fixed issue that prevented images from being created when using `/media` api endpoint.